$99 Radar Detector Test

 Can a budget-priced radar detector protect against radar and lasers?

-In a radar detector, performance rules.
+In a radar detector, performance is everything.
 The farther away it can spot radar, the better.
 Performance, along with features, rises in lockstep with price.
-No surprise that $600 models deliver more of both.
+No surprise that $650 models deliver more of both.

 But judging from industry sales numbers, many shoppers clearly are willing to compromise—the bulk of detectors today sells for less than a C-note.
 So naturally we wondered how much protection a $99 model can deliver.
 To find out, we stopped by a local big-box retailer and grabbed a pair of best-sellers in the $99 street-price class, the Whistler CR75 and Cobra SPX 5300.

 We spent two days driving with the Whistler CR75 and the Cobra SPX 5300, then ran them through our usual battery of tests.
-And to quantify how much extra performance bigger bucks will buy, we included two entries from the over-$500 category, the Escort Passport Max 2 ($549) and Escort RedlineXR ($649).
+For comparisons we included two entries from the over-$500 category, the Escort Passport Max 2 and Escort Redline.
 Here's what we found, the top-ranked model listed first.

 The Whistler CR75 forgoes some of the Cobra's flashy brightwork in exchange for a lower profile and near absence of reflected windshield glare.
 Its primary functions are controlled by four top-mounted buttons.
 These are twice the size of the Cobra's and far easier to locate and operate.